Which method is suggested for damage control if a patent issues without the proper claim for priority?

 Prepare for the USPTO Patent Bar Exam with comprehensive quizzes and multiple-choice questions that include hints and thorough explanations.
 Enhance your understanding and confidently tackle the exam!

-When a patent issues without the proper claim for priority, one effective method for damage control is to pursue a Certificate of Correction or a Reissue application.
+When a patent issues without the proper claim for priority, the recommended method for damage control is to utilize a Certificate of Correction or file a Reissue application.

 Subscribe